 If you are thinking of contributing to this market, learn more about medical prototyping.

 3. Fleet tracking

 One of the biggest problems that IoT devices can solve is the issue of tracking and monitoring assets.
-We know this because we developed an EV tracking device that helped some of our customers to have a better control over their fleet.
+We know this because we developed a fleet tracking device that helped some of our customers to have a better control over their fleet.

-This is a great example of problems that can be solved by technology, since companies invest a lot of money in new vehicles for transportation, and they need to be aware of their location in real time, not only for ensuring the protection of their assets, but to guarantee that the operations of the company won’t be affected by external factors.
+This is a great example of problems that can be solved by technology, since companies invest a lot of money in new vehicles for transportation, and they need to be aware of their location in real time, not only for ensuring the protection of their assets, but to guarantee that the operations of the company won’t be affected by external factors (see IoT fleet management).